How to Deal with Passive Aggressive Colleagues

 You owe your partner honesty and respect; not unwavering commitment when you know you no longer can or will not.
 It takes a lot of courage to be honest about your feelings in a relationship.
 It is not an easy decision to make, even if it is the right thing to do.
 Acknowledge that this is the right thing to do, and this hard decision is the best for both of you, including your partner, in the long term.

-R - Release your responsibility to them
+R - Release your responsibility to your ex-partner

 When the relationship has ended, release your responsibility to them and focus on healing yourself.
 You are no longer his or her partner and thus, you are no longer liable for their care, and neither are they.